Test Custom 2

 98% Spend Time Sitting - How much does this job require sitting?

-89% Indoors, Environmentally Controlled - How often does this job require working indoors in environmentally controlled conditions?
+89% Indoors, Environmentally Controlled - How often does this job require working indoors in an environmentally controlled environment (like a warehouse with air conditioning)?

 89% Time Pressure - How often does this job require the worker to meet strict deadlines?